 Guide Dang It: The secret levels, starting off in the original, where you had to guess which levels gave which colored Gems, allowing you to get the normal Gems.
 The third game had 2 secret levels that almost certainly needed to be performed either by accident, or with a guide.
 One had you crash into a specific sign in a motorcycle level, and another had a trigger where you had to get to a bonus gem level, and then die on a certain enemy, which - instead of killing you, would take you to a secret stage.

 Not to mention the second game's secrets.
-In that game, you had to fall down a hole that normally would kill you, body slam on a specific point and go back after being thrown off Polar once finishing a level.
+In that game, you had to fall down a hole that normally would kill you (with no indication that you should jump down there), body slam on a specific point, and also go back after being thrown off Polar once finishing a level.

 Hollywood Natives: The tribesmen of N. Sanity Island, who worship various monoliths and attempt to capture and/or eat anything that entered their territory.
 They are led by Papu Papu, an obese chieftain who wears a grass skirt and has his hair tied up in an elaborate tribal mask/headdress.

 Hub Level: Most of the hubs from Crash 2 onwards are small rooms with a bunch of doors, but Crash Team Racing has a bigger hub akin to Diddy Kong Racing.
 Twinsanity, Nitro Kart and Tag Team Racing have one hub per world.

 Hulk Speak: Tiny Tiger before the Radical Entertainment games.